paigen11/notelink-tracker-dashboard/README.md

 Notelink (a play on the name Starlink which is Subaru's version of OnStar) is a Next.js app which serves up a pre-configured dashboard complete with Leaflet.js map and Mapbox overlay to plot Notecard coordinates as they're relayed to Notehub, Recharts charts displaying Notecard's current voltage and temperature, and a react-table event list so a user can see the frequency with which tracking events are being recorded.

-Notelink is preconfigured to poll for new events from the Notehub project every 5 minutes, and re-render the latest data on the dashboard.
+Notelink is preconfigured to fetch for new events from Notehub project every 2 minutes, and re-render the latest data on the dashboard.

-Notelink is also equipped with a big red button entitle "SOS Mode", which when activated, updates the Notecard's environment variables remotely via Notehub to take GPS location readings every 15 seconds and upload them immediately to Notehub, as opposed to every 6 minutes.
+Notelink is also equipped with a big red button entitle "SOS Mode", which when activated, updates the Notecard's environment variables remotely via Notehub to take GPS location readings every 15 seconds and upload them immediately to Notehub, as opposed to every 6 minutes (its default upload time while vehicles are in motion).
 When this mode is active, lines between location markers on the map are colored in red instead of blue to be easier to pick out.

 ![SOS Mode button](https://user-images.githubusercontent.com/20400845/145845319-026a448b-6d3f-4955-95a2-cf1ad3dcb4a8.png)